NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

     corr-search -80 -2 20 2

+The search range determined automatically can then be tightened using the option ``corr-search-limit`` (:numref:`stereodefault`) before full-image resolution happens.

-It is suggested that this setting be used rarely.
+It is suggested that these settings be used only if the run-time is high or the inputs are difficult.
 For more details see :numref:`search_range`.
 The inner working of stereo correlation can be found in :numref:`correlation`.